DiptoSarkar182/private_events/README.md

 - Users can edit and delete the events they created.
 - Users can remove themselves as an attendee to their attended events.

-## Technologies Used

-- Ruby on Rails
-- Postgresql
-- Devise

 ## Future Features